‘AAO: Arrive at Origin’ Workshop

-- You must sit very comfortably in whatever position you are.
+- You must sit very comfortably in whatever position you are in.
 Gradually, just start leaving the supports you take to expend this energy, like changing your position or controlling your facial expressions.
 When you start leaving these crutches or supports, you will realize how much effort you were making because of them.
 And to your surprise, gradually, you will see that you will be able to sit without doing any of these things.

 - Also, sit straight and do not bend down or lie down.
-On Day 3, you will notice that you’ve made significant progress as you will be not be fidgety.
+On Day 3, you will notice that you’ve made significant progress as you will not be fidgety.
 You will be able to save this enormous energy you’ve accumulated after your thoughts have settled down.

 You must note that it takes different people a different amount of time to organize their thoughts and minds through this process.
 Hence, to see how much progress you’ve made, you should not compare yourself with others’ experiences.